jelastic-jps/jenkins/README.md

 ##  Jenkins DevOps Pack

-By default, the JPS package deploys Jenkins Cluster that initially contains 1 certified Jenkins container acting as a master node and 2 slave nodes acting as workers.
-Workers can be scaled horizontally from 1 to 10 nodes with auto-discovering and self-registering inside the master node.
+By default, the JPS package deploys Jenkins Cluster that initially contains 1 certified Jenkins container acting as a primary (previously known as master) node and 2 isecondary (previously known as slave) nodes acting as workers.
+Workers can be scaled horizontally from 1 to 10 nodes with auto-discovering and self-registering inside the primary node.

 ### Highlights
 This package is designed to deploy Jenkins environment is an open-source continuous integration server with 300+ plugins to support all kinds of software development.
 As an extensible automation server, Jenkins can be used as a simple CI server or turned into the continuous delivery hub for any project.